Diane P. Martin

 Contact Infoemail: firstname.lastname@example.org

 Diane Martin has research interests in health insurance and delivery systems, and changing patient and provider behavior to improve the quality of care and health outcomes.
-In addition to teaching research methods, she is the Director of the Health Services PhD program.
+She served for many years as the Director of the Health Services PhD program.

 John DA, de Castro AB, Duran B, Martin DP.
 Nativity and occupational class disparities in uninsurance and routine preventive care use among asian americans.
 J Immigr Minor Health.
 2013 Dec;15(6):1011-22. doi: 10.1007/s10903-013-9851-3.
 PMID: 23775111